helloworld201212/helloworld201212/README.md

 - Accuracy percentage
 - Possible similar items
 - Related recipes
-- Light mode or Dark mode
+- Light mode or Dark Mode

 The main goal of this project is to assist users, beginners, students, and culinary learners in identifying kitchen utensils accurately and quickly, especially when they are unfamiliar with certain tools.
 This can help in **cooking, learning, organizing, and understanding different utensils used in the kitchen**.